 Until recently the operations of the Company had been funded by contributions and short-term loans from our founder, Mr. Shudong Pan, and his family.
 In recent periods, however, we have developed bank lending relationships, which are now our primary source of liquidity.
-Today, our current liabilities are in large part made up of short term debt and notes payable to Chinese banks.
+Today, our current liabilities are in large part made up of short term debt.
 Most of these debts have been guaranteed by related entities or secured by property owned by related parties.
 The proceeds of these loans have been utilized primarily to finance the development of our lighting business and the expanded sales effort for the new LED lighting products.

-The largest component of our current assets was our accounts receivable.
-Accounts receivable of \$4,543,061 as of August 31, 2014 is largely relative to recent revenue.
-In our efforts to achieve a substantial beachhead in the induction lighting market, after we are assured that the customer has the capability and intent to make payment, we offer our customers relatively generous payment terms.
+Throughout our history, in our efforts to achieve a substantial beachhead in the induction lighting market, we have offered our customers generous payment terms.
 Our standard payment terms are 90 days after delivery.
-However, for particularly attractive customers, with strong credit histories, we apply a variety of payment practices.

-The write-off of \$1,561,730, primarily related to aged accounts receivable, demonstrates the risk inherent in our practice of offering generous payment terms.
-In addition, our generous payment terms reduce our liquidity to some extent.
+However, for particularly attractive customers, with strong credit histories, we have applied a variety of payment practices.
+Our accrual of a \$ \$6,172,810 allowance for doubtful accounts, primarily related to aged accounts receivable, demonstrates the risk inherent in our practice of offering generous payment terms.
+In addition, our generous payment terms reduce our liquidity.
 The practice is harmful to our cash flow, particularly in light of the requirement that we prepay many of our vendors for raw materials and components, as discussed below.
-But our generous payment terms do help us develop long-term, repeat customers.
+Therefore, in connection without review of our financial condition at February 28, 2015, we have adopted a policy of writing-off any account that is more than one year old.
+This has significantly reduced our working capital, but makes our balance sheet stronger going forward.
+After taking into account the impairment of all but \$3,157,486 of our accounts receivable, our working capital surplus at February 28, 2015 totaled \$726,305."

-During the quarter ended August 31, 2014, we had net cash provided from operating activities of \$283,686 compared to cash provided by operating activities of \$312,003 in the quarter ended August 31, 2013.
-The decrease of cash flow is primarily due to the increase in our investment in sales-type leases arising from EMC sales.
+During the nine months ended February 28, 2015, we had net cash used in operating activities of \$1,758,715 compared to cash provided by operating activities of \$477,174 in the nine months ended February 28, 2014.
+The decrease of cash flow is primarily due to the increase in our investment in sales-type leases arising from EMC sales as well as sizeable advances that we have made to suppliers.
+In China, to secure a guaranteed supply of raw materials and components, it is common practice to make prepayments to your principal suppliers, often to the extent of several months' requirements.
+That security is the purpose for the advances to suppliers totaling \$1,796,028 on our February 28, 2015 balance sheet.